PMG Engineering | Build World-Class Food Factories | Product | Offal

 Offal

-Offal is a term used to describe the internal organs and other parts of an animal that are not typically consumed as meat.
-This includes organs such as the liver, heart, kidney, tripe (stomach lining), tongue, and brain, as well as other parts such as the feet, tail, and intestines.
+Offal, often regarded as a culinary delicacy, refers to the internal organs and other parts of an animal not typically consumed as traditional meat.
+This fascinating category includes the liver, heart, kidney, tripe (stomach lining), tongue, brain, feet, tail, and intestines.

 Featured Product Categories